-Wanting to quit your job is one thing, but actually handing in your resignation is another!
-These tips on how to quit your job and find a career you love will help you move forward in your career.
+Many of us want to quit work, but aren’t ready to actually hand in the resignation letter.
+These tips on how to quit your job and find a career you love will help you move forward with hope and confidence.

 If you don’t know what you want to do, read Get The Job You Want, Even When No One’s Hiring: Take Charge of Your Career, Find a Job You Love, and Earn What You Deserve.
 Ford R. Myers describes the new world of job search and reveals essential strategies for finding work you love.
 You’ll learn how to seize job opportunities that aren’t posted yet, how to make yourself an instant asset to employers, how to clearly stand out as the best candidate for the job, and to use social media, blogs, and other online resources for finding work.
 You’ll develop the confidence you need to quit a job you aren’t happy in.